A blog that is a single executable binary

 }

-When we #include it, all of it gets inserted back into the source code.
+When we #include it, all of the file’s text gets inserted straight back into the source code array.

-At this point, we can go even further and separate the articles in their own files and further include them in ./posts.
-To easily visualise what’s happening check out the following diagram:
+At this point, we can go even further and separate the individual articles into their own files, and then simply include them in ./posts.
+To easily visualize what’s happening, check out the following diagram:

 The server